caochao39/tarerobotics/docs/source/quick_start_guide.rst

 Launching System
 ----------------

 From the control station, use the 3 desktop buttons to launch the system.
 Double-click the button named ‘start_system.desktop’ to launch the base autonomy system.
 Then, use a combination of the 'Waypoint' button and control panel in RVIZ and the joystick controller to operate the system **(make sure the joystick controller is powered on)**.
 Please follow instructions in the Switching Mode section below to operate the system in *smart joystick mode*, *waypoint mode*, and *manual mode*.
-To launch the system with route planner, use the button named ‘start_system_with_route_planner.desktop’ and send a goalpoint with the 'Goalpoint' button in RVIZ.
+To launch the system with route planner, use the button named ‘start_system_with_route_planner.desktop’ and send a goal point with the 'Goalpoint' button in RVIZ.
 To launch the system with exploration planner, use the button named ‘start_system_with_exploration_planner.desktop’ and click the 'Resume Navigation to Goal' button in RVIZ to start the exploration.

 Launch base autonomy system: